 This bereavement forum is where you can get free online grief support, ask your questions about grief and join in discussions.
 I will try and answer as many questions as I can but hope that you will join in the discussions and help each other too.
 You can also find a lot of answers to common questions about bereavement here.

 My 45 years of working in nursing, from midwifery to health visiting to running a nursing home has enabled me to help many people cope with grief.
 But I am not a doctor or a psychologist.
-So if you are very depressed, please do consult with your own medical practitioner.
+So if you are very depressed, please do consult with your own medical practitioner, or consider online counseling.

 If you have a short comment which you feel might be more appropriate on our Facebook page, you can join in and post comments there too.
-The join button is just to your left on this page.
+The join button is in the right hand column under "Find us here" .

 We only ask that you treat each other with respect.
 This grief forum is intended to help those coping with the loss of a loved one, a separation or divorce, the death of a pet, the grief from a job loss, miscarriage or any other of life's misfortunes.